 It is important to factor this into your closing costs, and make sure you check with your lawyer to know what you should expect.

 Other items that can be adjusted are related to the deposit, condo fees paid or owing, utilities or taxes.
+The purchase price or legal fees aren't the only things that matters in the deal, you want to make sure your lawyer has a firm grasp on all the costs associated with the property changing hands.

 The Statement of Adjustments ensures that all financial obligations are accurately addressed, reducing the risk of disputes and surprises on closing day.